rustgd/cgmath/README.md

 cgmath is _not_ an n-dimensional library and is aimed at computer graphics applications rather than general linear algebra.
-It only offers the 2, 3, and 4 dimensional structures that are more than useful for most computer graphics applications.
-This design decision was made in order to simplify the implementation (Rust cannot paramerise over constants at compile time), and to make dimension-specific optimisations easier in the future.
+It only offers the 2, 3, and 4 dimensional structures that are more than enough for most computer graphics applications.
+This design decision was made in order to simplify the implementation (Rust cannot parameterize over constants at compile time), and to make dimension-specific optimisations easier in the future.

 ## Contributing